aws-samples/eks-workshop/content/simulateinterrupt/deploy.md

 Change the instance type to a `t2.micro`

 Choose the `VPC` for the EKS Workshop.
 Select each AZ.
-The subnets should be autopopulated
+The subnets should be auto-populated

 Under `Security Groups`, select the one Named EKSWorkshop and nodegroup0